luxonis/depthai-docs-website/_tutorials/object_det_mnssv2_training.md

 # {{ page.title }}

+### Step 0: Trial Run with Canned Data Set

-If you want to get an idea about how this works before diving right in, run the following Colab Notebook that will train on images included in the repo cloned in the notebook:
+To get an idea about how this works before diving right in, run the following Colab Notebook that will train on images included in the repo cloned in the notebook.

+This will allow you to step through the whole flow, see training work and example inference, before attempting your own dataset.

 [https://drive.google.com/open?id=1SvTS8i3ea1Xj6DqpYZwSS5ibyvoyj5fi](https://drive.google.com/open?id=1SvTS8i3ea1Xj6DqpYZwSS5ibyvoyj5fi)

 To use your own images for training read below:

-### Step 1: Find images of the objects of interest
+### Step 1: Find or Generate Images of the Objects of Interest

 - you can take photos or download them from google images
 - for the three fruit model trained as an example in this repo we have 240 training images. the number of images needed depends on the type and number of objects you wish to detect. for simple objects in simple scenes even a few tens suffice